-What are my legal obligations while I am negotiating a contract under Dutch law?
+What are your legal obligations while you are negotiating a contract under Dutch law?
 What is the legal status of pre-contractual documents?
-Am I bound by a letter of intent?
-Can I enforce a “Gentleman’s agreement”?
+Are you bound by a letter of intent?
+Can you enforce a “Gentleman’s agreement” under Dutch law?

 Dutch law adheres to the doctrine of freedom of contract.
 Freedom of contract means that parties may, within the bounds of the law, freely enter, or not enter, into contracts.

 Pre-contractual negotiations are not explicitly regulated in the Dutch Civil Code.
-However, case law from the Supreme Court (Hoge Raad) demonstrates a well-established approach for determining the obligations of the parties during negotiations.
+However, case law from the Supreme Court (Hoge Raad) demonstrates a well-established approach to determining the parties' obligations during negotiations.
 Whether a negotiating party is under a legal obligation to continue negotiations or alternatively to pay damages for withdrawing from negotiations will depend on the stage of the negotiations.
 The more extensively the parties have negotiated and discussed the details of the proposed contractual relationship, the more difficult it will be for a party to break-off the negotiations.

 There are three phases of negotiations:

 It is not uncommon for documents to be produced during the negotiation process.

 Common names of such documents are:

 As mentioned above, it is not necessary for the parties to have reached an agreement on all major points for a contract to have come into existence under Dutch law.
 The Dutch courts will look at 'substance over form'.
 This means that the name or form of the document is not decisive.
 It is, therefore, possible under Dutch law that documents produced during the negotiations will individually, or collectively with other communications, have contractual force.
 A Dutch court may use default provisions of Dutch contract law and the principle of reasonableness and fairness to fill in the gaps of the agreement.